 Type 2 diabetes makes up 90-95% of all diabetes diagnoses and is the primary form of diabetes in seniors.

-While it is the most common type, if caught early on, it is also the most avoidable and treatable.
+While it is the most common type, it is also the most avoidable and treatable if caught early on.

 This condition happens when the body stops using insulin correctly.
 The pancreas produces excess insulin to process glucose because high blood sugar levels are high.

-However, the pancreas is unable to keep up production, and the insulin won’t be able to absorb all of the glucose.
-As a result, blood sugar levels to rise, and critical detriments to one’s health occur.
+However, the pancreas cannot keep up production, and the insulin won’t be able to absorb all of the glucose.
+As a result, blood sugar levels rise, and critical detriments to one’s health occur.

 The symptoms of type 2 diabetes happen gradually, as unhealthy blood sugar levels develop throughout one’s life.
 Type 1, on the other hand, has signs that develop rapidly.

-Regardless, both conditions have similar symptoms because they both involve an inability for the body to process sugar properly.
+Regardless, both conditions have similar symptoms because they both involve an inability of the body to process sugar properly.
 These include: